leifg/leif.io/content/california-roadtrip/index.md

 When you live in San Diego the restaurant group Consortium is a name you will come across.
 Their latest venue is already well known all across the area.
 Disguised as a record shop, part time lovers turns into a cocktail bar/club in the late afternoon.
 Even though it's intended to be a secret spot, you will have trouble missing it as the line outside the door speaks for itself.

+## Tacos

+Tacos in San Diego deserve their own category as there is just too much to choose from.
+Apart from the numerous taco food trucks (catch Corazon de Tortas on Friday at Fall Brewing) there are a few establishments that made a name for themselves in the area.

+### Tacosl El Gordo

+### City Tacos

+### The Taco Stand

 ## Events

 ### Don't Tell Comedy